IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/web-actions.md

 ## Additional features

-Web actions have a [lot more features](https://github.com/apache/openwhisk/blob/master/docs/webactions.md).
-See the documentation for full details on all these capabilities.
+Web actions have many more features.
+See the [documentation](https://github.com/apache/openwhisk/blob/master/docs/webactions.md)) for full details on all these capabilities.

 ## Example - HTTP redirect